zaption/malaise/README.md

 #malaise.js
-###A very lightweight plugin to lazy load images for jQuery
+###A very lightweight plugin to responsively lazy load images for jQuery

 This plugin boosts performance by delaying the loading of images until the user scrolls near them.